Phone: 01494 863 566

 Roger and his wife Jane developed the current site from a derelict turkey farm, beginning with seasonal sales of homegrown produce at the farm gate, and gradually expanding to the current business which includes a thriving farm shop, plant nursery, PYO and café.

 Three generations of Brills still work together on the farm.
 Roger’s parents, Margaret and Jeff, have been invaluable, and now Roger & Jane’s daughters are becoming involved with the business.
 Katy, formerly a freelance chef, opened the Wild Strawberry Café in 2014.
-Gemma has helped implement new office systems and marketing between other jobs; and Philippa hopes to return to the farm once she completes her Geography degree.
+Philippa, the youngest, has now entered the family business, helping to run the farm shop as well as diversify and grow the business.
+Gemma has also helped to implement new office systems and marketing between her other jobs.

 Close to the Chiltern villages of Prestwood and Great Missenden, and located in the beautiful area of outstanding natural beauty, the Chiltern hills.